Freedom on the Net

 Advertisement, production, distribution, and possession of child pornography—on the internet and in all other media—is prohibited under federal law and can carry a sentence of up to 30 years in prison.
 According to the Child Protection and Obscenity Enforcement Act of 1988, all producers of sexually explicit material must keep records proving that their models and actors are over 18 years old.
 In addition to prosecuting individual offenders, the Department of Justice, the Department of Homeland Security, and other law enforcement agencies have asserted their authority to seize the domain name of a website allegedly hosting child abuse images after obtaining a court order.

 In addition to restricting access to universally illegal content such as child pornography, the government has in recent years started more aggressively pursuing alleged infringements of intellectual property rights on the internet.
 Since 2010, the Immigration and Customs Enforcement (ICE) division of the Department of Homeland Security has engaged in several rounds of domain-name seizures, with targets including blogs and file-sharing sites that allegedly link to illegal copies of music and films and sites that sell counterfeit goods.
-These seizures have been criticized as extreme and overly secretive; for example, ICE seized the domain name of a legitimate hip-hop music site in November of 2010 and refused to return it for an entire year.
+These seizures have been criticized as overly secretive and lacking in due process; for example, ICE seized the domain name of a legitimate hip-hop music site in November of 2010 and refused to return it for an entire year.
 The decision to withhold the domain was based on sealed court proceedings to which the owners of the domain were not allowed access.
 In August 2012, three members of Congress wrote a letter to the U.S. Attorney General raising concerns about whether ICE procedures give websites meaningful due process.
 However, ICE continues to pursue the project, which is known as “Operation in Our Sights.”
-In January 2013, ICE launched a new “Operation in Our Sights” initiative called “Operation Red Zone,” seizing 313 websites allegedly selling counterfeit goods that violate National Football League (NFL) copyrights.
+In December 2013, ICE announced that it partnered with 10 international law enforcement agencies to seize 706 domains allegedly selling counterfeit goods to online consumers.
+The U.S. component of this initiative, called “Project Cyber Monday IV,” resulted in the seizure of 297 domains.

-The activities of WikiLeaks, which in 2010 published several tranches of U.S. government material that was leaked by U.S. Army intelligence analyst Bradley Manning, triggered a serious debate about the use of the internet to publicize sensitive or classified government documents.
+The activities of WikiLeaks, which in 2010 published several tranches of U.S. government material that was leaked by U.S. Army intelligence analyst Chelsea Manning (formerly Bradley Manning), triggered a serious debate about the use of the internet to publicize sensitive or classified government documents.
 WikiLeaks faced the cut-off of service by non-government entities, including Amazon’s data storage service and EveryDNS, Wikileaks’ domain name service provider.
 While these and other companies that severed ties with WikiLeaks claimed to be acting independently and without government influence, their decisions came amid fierce public criticism of WikiLeaks by executive branch officials and prominent members of Congress.
-Bradley Manning pleaded guilty to some charges, was convicted of others and received a lengthy sentence.
-A federal grand jury investigation of Wikileaks is ongoing, but as of mid-2013, the U.S. government had not filed charges against WikiLeaks or any of the press outlets that republished the documents.
+Manning pleaded guilty to some charges, was convicted of others and received a lengthy sentence in August 2013.
+According to a Washington Post article published in November 2013, government officials reported that while the grand jury investigation of Wikileaks is technically ongoing, it is unlikely that the organization’s leader, Julian Assange, will face charges in the United States.
+Likewise, the Attorney General has said that the U.S. government would not prosecute Glenn Greenwald, the journalist who first published documents leaked by Edward Snowden, or “any journalist who’s engaged in true journalistic activities.”

 The legality of online gambling is another topic of debate in the United States.
-Online gambling is governed by a patchwork of laws that have continued to shift over the last year.
-Currently, 37 states allow betting on games that require some degree of skill, but under U.S. law, certain popular online card games like poker and blackjack are not generally included under the “games of skill” designation.
-In 2011, the Justice Department delivered a legal opinion clarifying the scope of the Wire Act of 1961 and opening the door for states to legalize many additional forms of gambling, including online poker and other “games of chance.”
+Online gambling is governed by a patchwork of state and federal laws.
+In 2011, the Justice Department delivered a legal opinion clarifying the scope of the Wire Act of 1961, which opened the door for states to legalize a number of forms of gambling, including online poker.
 Following the opinion, Nevada, New Jersey, and Delaware legalized online gambling within their borders.
 Other states are considering similar legislation.
-The first legal online poker website opened for business in June 2013, although the site is technically only legal for residents of Nevada.
+Some elected officials at the federal level oppose this trend.
+In March 2014, Senator Lindsey Graham and Congressman Jason Chaffetz introduced a bill that would reverse the Justice Department’s 2011 interpretation.
+As of May 2014, the bill had not progressed out of committee.

 The internet plays a significant role in civic activism in the United States, and the growth of the blogosphere and citizen journalism has changed the ways in which many people receive news.
 Blogs and electronic media outlets reporting from various points on the political spectrum now have greater readership than most printed periodicals.
 Nearly all nongovernmental organizations and causes have a presence on the internet and use it for advocacy and social mobilization.
-E-mail campaigns, online petitions, and YouTube videos have been instrumental in organizing protests, lobbying government bodies, and putting a spotlight on issues ranging from environmental degradation to hate crimes.
+Email campaigns, online petitions, and YouTube videos have been instrumental in organizing protests, lobbying government bodies, and educating the public.

-The United States has a robust legal framework that supports free expression rights both online and offline, and the U.S. does not typically prosecute individuals for online speech.
-The broader picture of user rights in America, however, has become increasingly complex as a series of U.S. government practices, policies, and laws touch on, and in some cases appear to violate, the rights of individuals both inside the U.S. and abroad.
-Government access to phone and internet records is a major concern, especially following newly revealed information about NSA surveillance practices.
+The United States has a robust legal framework that supports free expression rights both online and offline, and the United States does not typically prosecute individuals for online speech.
+The broader picture of user rights in America, however, has become increasingly complex as a series of U.S. government practices, policies, and laws touch on, and in some cases appear to violate, the rights of individuals both inside the United States and abroad.
+Government surveillance is a major concern, especially following revelations about NSA practices.
 Aggressive prosecution under the Computer Fraud and Abuse Act (CFAA) has also been criticized.
 In addition, the privacy of NGOs, companies, and individual users is threatened by a growing number of cyberattacks initiated by both domestic and international actors.

-In August 2011, public transit authorities in San Francisco suspended cell phone service in several underground stations of the Bay Area Rapid Transit (BART) system in an effort to impede planned demonstrations regarding the fatal shooting of a man by BART police the month prior.
-Numerous digital rights advocates and First Amendment scholars called the decision a violation of BART passengers’ First Amendment rights and pointed to the international implications of BART’s actions.
+In August 2011, public transit authorities in San Francisco suspended mobile phone service in several underground stations of the Bay Area Rapid Transit (BART) system in an effort to impede planned demonstrations regarding the fatal shooting of a man by BART police the month prior.
+Numerous digital rights advocates and First Amendment scholars called the decision a violation of BART passengers’ First Amendment rights.
 Following the incident, various civil liberties groups filed an emergency petition with the FCC requesting that the agency declare the BART shutdown a violation of the Communications Act.
-In early 2012, the FCC issued a call for public comment on the issue, but as of mid-2013 the agency had not yet taken further action on the subject.
-In December 2011, BART adopted a policy outlining the circumstances under which it could shut down service; the policy did not require prior judicial approval but, had it been in place, it would not have allowed for the August 2011 shutdown.
-In 2012, the California State Assembly and Senate approved a bill that would require a court order before allowing for cell network interruption.
-Governor Jerry Brown vetoed the bill in September 2012, citing concerns that requiring law enforcement to make certain decisions within six hours of interrupting service could divert attention away from resolving the emergency situation.
+In early 2012, the FCC issued a call for public comment on the issue, but as of mid-2014 the agency had not yet taken further action on the subject.
+In December 2011, BART adopted a policy outlining the circumstances under which it could shut down service; the policy did not require prior judicial approval, but had it been in place, it would not have allowed for the August 2011 shutdown.
+In September 2013, the state of California adopted legislation requiring state and local officials to obtain a court order before interfering with electronic communications systems used by the public.
+Certain emergency situations are exempted from this rule, which went into effect on January 2014.

 Although some of the most popular social media platforms in the United States require users to register and create accounts using their real names through Terms of Service or other contracts, there are no legal restrictions on user anonymity on the internet.
 Constitutional precedents protect the right to anonymous speech in many contexts.
 There are also state laws that stipulate journalists’ right to withhold the identities of anonymous sources, and at least one such law has been found to apply to bloggers.
 In April 2011, the Obama administration launched the National Strategy for Trusted Identities in Cyberspace (NSTIC).
 The stated goal of the effort is to ensure the creation of an “identity ecosystem” in which internet users and organizations can more completely trust one another’s identities and systems when carrying out online transactions requiring assurance of identity.
 The plan specifically endorses anonymous online speech.